flixpressllc/ReactBasicTemplateEditor/README.md

 npm run dist
 ```

 This will build all the files you need into the `dist` folder.
 Just move those to the server and you should be set.
 Please note that the files that are created here are truly for production.
-They surpress all the helpful warnings that are not showstopping bugs and they pull the css out into it's own file.
+They suppress all the helpful warnings that are not show-stopping bugs and they pull the css out into it's own file.
 They also offer compressed version of the script and css files that will save BIG TIME on bandwidth.

 Incidentally, you can only get the css separately when building to production like this.
-If you use the development methods above this section, the css is actually embeded in the Javascript.
-This is a convenince for development and should not really be used in production.
+If you use the development methods above this section, the css is actually embedded in the Javascript.
+This is a convenience for development and should not really be used in production.

 # Working with CSS